envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is an ODM?
 A: It is the same as an ORM but it is intended for non-relational databases (NO-SQL).

+#### C4

+What is a cron job?
+It is an extremely useful tool which is used to implement any repetitive task automatically.

+What is web scraping?
+It is a technique used by software programs to extract information from websites.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto